-You're trying to lose weight and it just won't budge.
+You're trying to exercise more but you just can’t fit it into your schedule.
 You want to stop procrastinating at work but every time you try it backfires.
 You've got financial goals that are really important to you but you don't seem able to save what you want to save.

 For me, I've been hard on myself about practically everything.
 (Any other perfectionists out there?)
 I don't call my family enough.
 I made a mistake at work.
-I ate something I didn't really want to eat.
-I took a sick day from work when I could have gone in.
+I didn’t get to the gym.
+I took a sick day when I maybe could have gone in.
 I could go on forever.

 And here's the thing.
 This gets us nowhere.
 All it does is activate a cycle of guilt and anxiety that makes it impossible to change the things we want to change.